 Lipid Panel: Includes cholesterol, HDL, LDL, and Triglycerides

-Prostate Specific Antigen (PSA): The PSA is a screening test for prostate cancer.
+Prostate-Specific Antigen (PSA): The PSA is a screening test for prostate cancer.
 Please consult a physician if the result is above 4.0.

-Rapid Strep (Group A): A positive result indicates a Strep throat infection.
+Rapid Strep (Group A): A positive result indicates a strep throat infection.
 A physician’s attention is needed for proper treatment.

 Rheumatoid Factor: This is a screening test for rheumatoid arthritis.
 Any positive result should be discussed with a physician.

-Males: Testosterone is responsible for development of secondary sex characteristics.
+Males: Testosterone is responsible for the development of secondary sex characteristics.
 Measurements of testosterone are helpful in evaluating hypogonadism and hepatic cirrhosis.

 Thyroid Stimulating Hormone (TSH): This test measures the function of a protein hormone that regulates the thyroid gland.
-A high level suggests the thyroid is under active and a low level suggests the thyroid is overactive.
+A high level suggests the thyroid is underactive, and a low level suggests the thyroid is overactive.

-Vitamin B12: This test measures the amount of Vitamin B12 present in the blood.
+Vitamin B12: This test measures the amount of vitamin B12 present in the blood.
 It is a general index of overall health and nutrition.
 Decreased levels may indicate anemia.